 The District is required to contribute an actuarially determined rate.
 The actuarial methods and assumptions used for determining the rate are those adopted by the CalPERS Board of Administration.
-The required employer contribution rate for fiscal year 2019 was 18.062% of annual payroll.
-Contributions to the plan from the District were \$1,215,286 for the year ended June 30, 2019.
+The required employer contribution rate for fiscal year 2020 was 20.733% of annual payroll reduced to 19.721% pursuant to California Senate Bill 90 (SB 90).
+Contributions to the plan from the District were \$1,330,952 for the year ended June 30, 2020.